leonardoCorti/ultimate-to-do/README.md

-# Ultimate Todo
+# Utd - Ubiquitous Todo

 WiP!

-Ultimate Todo is an open-source, self-hostable task manager that aims to fill the gap for an open source to-do list application that's easy to sync with other platforms and services while providing uniform interfaces across various platforms.
+Utd - Ubiquitous Todo is an open-source, self-hostable task manager that aims to fill the gap for an open source to-do list application that's easy to sync with other platforms and services while providing uniform interfaces across various platforms.
 Inspired by Todoist and Taskwarrior, this project strives to offer a fast, ubiquitous, and easily synchronizable task management solution without the limitations of proprietary services.

 ## current status
 There is nothing ready.
 I just started, this readme is just a roadmap and declaration of what this project aims to be.

 ## Features

-### Ubiquitous
+### Utd - Ubiquitous
-Ultimate Todo is designed to be accessible from any device, ensuring maximum reachability.
+Utd - Ubiquitous Todo is designed to be accessible from any device, ensuring maximum reachability.
 The planned platforms include:

 - Library to implement your own client
 - CLI Program